 return contains_violation, violated_categories, explanation

-for comment in user_comments.
+for comment in user_comments:

 violation, violated_categories, explanation = moderate_message_with_definitions(comment, unsafe_category_definitions)

-if violation.
+if violation:

 else: